claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

 - Apply to either "All scenes" or "this scene" at the top
 - Select the style you like
   - I prefer "classic"
+  - Don't click the button in the very middle of the style - that just opens a preview and doesn't actually select it
   - !
 It's not obvious when you've selected a style.
 Nothing changes on the right-hand side, and it'll keep scrolling back up to the top
+    - ...but it should say "applying captions"
-  - But it will be added to the main screen in the middle (after a short delay)
+    - ...and it will be added to the main screen in the middle (after a short delay)
   - If you select a style more than once, you'll end up with several captions on top of each other
   - ...and most infuriatingly of all, in order to delete what you've added you'll have to delete them all on each individual scene
     - a better approach is to use Cmd + Z / Ctrl + Z to undo